Mel-A-M/adb-converged-db/spatial/spatial.md

    ![Unzip Wallet](../common-images/unzip-wallet.png)

-2. Next you need to modify the **sqlnet.ora** file located in the wallet directory to include the location of the wallet contents (.e.g the directory holding your tnsnames.ora).
+2. Next you need to modify the **sqlnet.ora** file located in the wallet directory to include the location of the wallet contents (e.g the directory holding your tnsnames.ora).
 If you are unsure of the full directory name and path, you can cut-and-paste this from the output of the **pwd** operation.

    ````
    cd ~/wallet